Real-Skill/javascript-tasks/README.md

 # Exercise 1

-### JS Assessments test basic JavaScript knowledge.
-Please read instructions carefully to ensure that you understand each task.
+##Summary

-Each exercise consist of few simple tasks.
-You are supposed to implement functions, having provided only the function name and purpose.
+JS Assessment tests for basic JavaScript knowledge.
+Each exercise consist of a few simple tasks.
+You have been provided with the function name and purpose, your job is to implement them.

-Your solutions should be placed inside `app/exercise1.js` file, as a properties of `window.exercise1` object.
+Write your solutions inside `app/exercise1.js` file.

+##Goals

+###getDescendingNumbers function

+Modify **getDescendingNumbers** function:

+-   **numberFrom** parameter should be a Number and it is supposed to be higher than **numberTo**
+-   **numberTo** parameter should be a Number and it is supposed to be lower than **numberFrom**

+Given correct parameters the function should return a String literal with ASCII representation of the numbers starting at **numberFrom** to **numberTo**(included), separated by ' ' (space).
+Otherwise the function should return false.

+###deleteString function
+Modify **deleteString** function that will allow you to delete a string from an Array of Strings.

+- **stringToDelete** - parameter should be a String that should be deleted
+- **arrayOfStrings** - parameter should be an Array of Strings

+ This function should return an array of the remaining Strings(or an empty array).

+###stringCounter function
+Modify **stringCounter** function for counting the number of String elements in an Array.

+- **customArray** - parameter should be an Array of elements

+Please be aware that the Array can consist of many other elements other than Strings and the function is supposed to count only String elements.
+The return value should be a number of string elements in the provided Array.

+###squareOdd function
+Modify **squareOdd** function:

+- **customArray** - parameter should be an Array of elements

+This function should square value of every Number inside of **customArray** that is an odd number and return an array with proper numbers changed, leaving the rest of items unaffected.

+###areaOfTrapezoid function
+Create **areaOfTrapezoid** function that will calculate the area of a trapezoid:

+-   **a, b, h** parameters should not be negative Numbers

+The formula is as provided:

+    h * ( a + b ) / 2

+If the parameters are incorrect the function should return false.

-#### Before you start...
+## Before you start...

-Resolve provided dependencies by typing in console:
+Resolve the provided dependencies by typing in console:

     npm install